hornyakl/lamp-goc-server/README.md

 * app & web design and implement leveling system
 * app & web design and implement xp giving system (how much xp and how can be given for a certain quest)
 * app & web design and implement quest / game? types (should they create different virtual worlds?)
+* app plan and create maximum distance to show quests on camera and map view (should be customizable by user with protection based on maximum quests to show - rendering should be smooth)
+* app make radar view auto-adjusting for scale based on quest density (scale should be shown somewhere on screen)
+* app make quests outside of radar scale appear as arrows at the edge of radar view (until maximum distance of rendering)
+* app make radar view as a true radar, animated part going in circles and showing quests only under the animation (should be switchable)
+* app make quest icons appear more stable on camera view (sometimes they disappear - probably location fluctuation)
+* app & web find a name for our platform
+* app & web create a designed landing page for our application and webpage